 On 4 August 2011 Mark Duggan was a passenger in a minicab in Ferry Lane, Tottenham, when it was stopped by Metropolitan Police officers.
 He got out of the minicab and was then fatally shot.
 His death is seen as having led to the riots which broke out in the following days and which spread to other areas of London and to other cities.

-On 9 January 2013 His Honour Judge Cutler CBE was appointed to conduct the inquest into Mr Duggan’s death, which he will do with a jury.
+On 9 January 2013 His Honour Judge Cutler CBE was appointed to conduct the inquest into Mr Duggan’s death, which did with a jury.

 The purposes of the inquest are to ensure so far as possible:

 - that the full facts surrounding his death are brought to light;